ittner/newslinkrss/README.md

 It works by loading URLs with lists of articles, looking for links matching regular expressions, and optionally visiting them to get more information and even processing these target pages with XPath and CSS Selectors if necessary.
-It is basically a purpose specific crawler or scraper.
+It is basically a purpose-specific crawler or scraper.

 The results are printed as a RSS feed to stdout or optionally to a file.
 The simplest way to use it is just configure your **local** feed reader, like